 Sources of Ignition

 A dust explosion can be ignited through many sources.
 A naked flame may not necessarily be the only source of a dust explosion.
-The most common sources of ignition include:
+OSHA training will enable workers to identify the most common sources of ignition, include:

 - electrostatic discharge